 - Easy to set-up and use

-- Subpar firmware
+- Subpar firmware of machine

 The Creality SR-6 SE is a 3D printer you can’t go wrong with.
 It has a large build volume that puts no restrictions on your creativity, and it’s compatible with most filaments and slicing software programs, so you can start printing immediately.
 Besides, it features auto-leveling, which is hard to find in below-$500 printers.

 5. XYZPrinting Da Vinci Mini W+: Best Printing Resolution

 The last 3D printer on the list is the XYZPrinting Da Vinci Mini W+ printer.
 As the name pimples, it’s quite a small 3D printer that’s also lightweight, making it the most portable option if that’s what you’re seeking in your next 3D printer.

 First of all, the Da Vinci Mini W+ requires very little assembly that it’ll be up and running within minutes, making it a perfect option for beginners.
 Also, it features auto-leveling, so you don’t need to re-level it after every print; it does all the work for you.

 The FFF printer machine has its own slicing software called XYZMaker Suite, which is easy to use in a 3d printer under 500.
 However, keep in mind that the software requires an Intel i5 processor or newer to run, which is a little restricting.

 Moreover, the Da Vinci Mini W+ is compatible with PLA, PETG, and XYZCarbonFiber filaments.
 However, I have to mention that it has an NFC chip that only accepts XYZPrinting filaments.
 Still, there are ways to work around that, including purchasing an external NFC chip that allows the printer to accept third party filaments, so keep that in mind.